Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the hypoelliptic setting: Settings and main results

 \subsection{Main results}

 In this subsection, we formulate the main results of the present paper in details.
 We use the metric \eqref{rho-on-PH} on $\mathcal{P}(H)$ to measure the convergence to the quasi-periodic invariant measure.
-The reason for working with the Wasserstein metric is that the transition probabilities in infinite dimensional systems are likely to be mutually singular, especially when the strong Feller property does not hold \cite{HM08}.
-Hence the convergence to the invariant measure often fails under the total variation metric and one would like to replace it by a weaker Wasserstein metric.
-Note that the metric $\rho$ weighted by the Lyapunov function $V(w) = e^{\eta\|w\|^2}$ depends on the parameter $\eta>0$.
+Note that the metric $\rho$ depends on the parameter $\eta>0$.

 0.05in